Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 		" ".join(['hello', 'world']) -> will join the list with the space if " ". if "-" it will add - between two words.
 		s.replace('world', 'boy') -> will replace world with boy. s.strip() -> will remove all spaces from string.

+Lambda function: Its a small anonymous Function created using an expression using lambda keyword.
+				Syntax :
+							funcnName = lambda arguments: expressions    -> can be used as normal function.
+				example:
+							square = lambda x: X*X
+							square(6)    ---> return 36

+							sum = lambda a, b, c: a+b+c
+							sum(1, 2, 3)   ----> return 6
+		diff between lamda and normal function :
+						No name to function.( we only use keyword lamda) lamda has no return value. (i.e it will return a function itself instead on none) lamda is written in 1 line
+						not reusable

 Files : Files is the data stored in a storage device.
 A pyhton file can read or write file content.